 The secondary task manipulation was expected to decrease the proportion of explicit structural knowledge attributions (rules and memory) relative to the implicit types (guess and intuition), and rule searching rather than memorizing in training was expected to increase the proportion of explicit types relative to implicit types.
-A 4 X 2 X 2 (attribution [guess vs intuition vs rules vs memory] by training [rule search vs memorization] x attention [full vs divided]) mixed model ANOVA indicated a significant main effect of attribution, F(2.9, 216.8) = 7.52, p < .0005, which was qualified by a significant attribution by attention interaction, F(2.9, 216.8) = 3.88, p = .011.
-The interaction indicated that the use of a secondary task reduced the proportion of rules attributions, F(1, 76) = 9.75, p = .003, and marginally increased the proportion of intuition attributions, F(1, 76) = 3.66. p = .059.
-Combining rules and memory attributions together to make a total proportion of explicit attributions, the secondary task decreased the overall proportion of explicit attributions (from 49% to 40%), F(1,76) = 3.57, p = .049 (1 tailed) (and correspondingly increased the proportion of implicit attributions).
-Further the effect of the secondary task did not differ significantly for the proportion of guess vs intuition attributions, p > .10; however, the effect of the secondary task did differ for the proportion of rules vs memory attributions, F(1,76) = 7.22, p = .009, significantly affecting rules but not memory.
+A $4 \times 2 \times 2$ (attribution [guess versus intuition versus rules versus memory] by training [rule search versus memorization] × attention [full versus divided]) mixed model ANOVA indicated a significant main effect of attribution, F(2.9, 216.8) = 7.52, p < .0005, which was qualified by a significant attribution by attention interaction, F(2.9, 216.8) = 3.88, p = .011.
+The interaction indicated that the use of a secondary task reduced the proportion of rules attributions, F(1, 76) = 9.75, p = .003, and marginally increased the proportion of intuition attributions, F(1, 76) = 3.66, p = .059.
+Combining rules and memory attributions together to make a total proportion of explicit attributions, the secondary task decreased the overall proportion of explicit attributions (from 49 to 40%), F(1, 76) = 3.57, p = .049 (one tailed), and correspondingly increased the proportion of implicit attributions.
+Furthermore, the effect of the secondary task did not differ significantly for the proportion of guess versus intuition attributions, p > .10; however, the effect of the secondary task did differ for the proportion of rules versus memory attributions, F(1, 76) = 7.22, p = .009, significantly affecting rules but not memory.

-Although the 3-df source by training interaction was not significant, a more focussed planned comparison indicated that the memorize rather than rules search training condition increased the proportion of implicit attributions (guess plus intuition; from 50% to 60%), F(1,76) = 3.93, p = .026 (1 tailed) (and correspondingly decreased the proportion of explicit attributions).
-Note that instructions to memorize rather than search for rules actually (non-significantly) decreased the proportion of memory attributions.
-The effect of training was not significantly different for guess vs intuition, nor rules vs memory, ps > .10.
+Although the 3 df source by training interaction was not significant, a more focused planned comparison indicated that the memorize rather than rules search training condition increased the proportion of implicit attributions (guess plus intuition; from 50 to 60%), F(1, 76) = 3.93, p = .026 (one tailed), and correspondingly decreased the proportion of explicit